This is a business. This is your business. You are the creator of your business.

 3) You can change direction faster but with more confidence:

-Life changes things on everyone.
+Life changes things, or more specifically life will change for everyone at some point.
 There isn’t a time when small events happen, but if you’re thinking of how many blog posts you need to write in a day, or how much social networking needs to be done, you won’t be able to focus.

-If you have to change direction and you are thinking of the big picture, you can feel far more confident in knowing you’ve got all the information, and you can still be sure it’s the best one for your career as a writer.
-We all want to ‘live, life, write’ but if you can’t see the big picture, you change in direction might be fast, but it won’t leave you feeling confident.
+If you have to change direction and if you are thinking of the big picture, you can feel far more confident in knowing you’ve got all the information, and you can still be sure it’s the best one for your career as a writer.
+We all want to ‘live, life, write’ (pardon the pun) but if you can’t see the big picture, or even know if the direction you are heading is the right one, your change in direction might be fast, but it won’t leave you feeling confident.